Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Filter Baskets

 La Specialista and Breville Barista Express also differ in terms of the filter baskets they come with.
-La Specialista only comes with a 51mm pressurized filter basket, while the Barista Express comes with both pressurized (dual-wall) and non-pressurized (single-wall) baskets.
+La Specialista only includes a 51mm pressurized filter basket, while the Barista Express includes both pressurized (dual-wall) and non-pressurized (single-wall) baskets.
+Breville also uses a 54mm basket

 Many espresso aficionados claim pressurized filters don’t produce the same quality espresso as non-pressurized.
-I don’t necessarily agree.
+That’s true, but it’s more nuanced than that.

-A pressurized filter basket has a dual wall, which means it has a false bottom.
-There’s a standard mesh, and then another wall with only one hole on the bottom.
-The extraction is forced through this hole in the bottom, which creates higher pressure in the basket.
+A pressurized filter basket has a dual wall, which means it has a second bottom.
+There’s a standard mesh of the filter basket, and then another wall with only one hole on the bottom.
+Espresso is forced through this second, lone hole in the bottom, which creates higher pressure in the basket.

 filter baskets pressurized vs non-pressurized